petaverse-cloud/pv-docs-site/docs/petority/get-to-know/intro.md

 + Unlimited range and live mode updates every 10 seconds.
 + Location Recording

+	Petority records your pet's movements and alerts you if they leave safe areas. 📝🚨

 Never worry about your pet wandering off again.
 Petority records your pet's movements and alerts you if they leave designated safe areas.
 ### [2.
 Exercise Monitoring and Real-time Heart Rate Tracking](/docs/petority/features/realtime-heartrate-monitoring)
 Ensure your pet's health by monitoring their daily exercise routines.
-Track their heart rate in real-time, and [receive alerts](/docs/petority/notification/type) if any irregularities are detected, helping you spot potential health issues early on.
+Track their heart rate in real-time, and [receive alerts](/docs/petority/notification/type) if any irregularities are detected, helping you spot potential health issues early on.🏃‍♂️❤️

-+ Check whether they're getting sufficient exercise daily
++ Check whether they're getting sufficient exercise daily.🐾🏃
-+ Monitor their heart rate in real-time and proactively detect potential signs of illness
++ Monitor their heart rate in real-time and proactively detect potential signs of illness.🩺🚑
-+ Track Your Pet's Steps
++ Track Your Pet's Steps.

     Keep tabs on your pet's activity levels by tracking their steps throughout the day.

 ![home-step](/img/get-to-know/Exercise-Monitoring-and-Real-time-Heart-Rate-Tracking.jpg)

 ### [3.
 Track Your Pet's Physical Well-being with Daily Observation](/docs/petority/features/health-monitoring)
 Easily review your pet's health data by selecting the desired time frame.
-You can trace their exact path and activities, enabling you to understand their daily routines and behaviors better.
+You can trace their exact path and activities, enabling you to understand their daily routines and behaviors better.📈🐕

 ![Health](/img/get-to-know/Comprehensive-Health-Insights.gif)

 + Comprehensive Health Insights

     Get a holistic view of your pet's health with daily, weekly, and monthly data breakdowns.
-Stay informed about their exercise levels, heart rate trends, and more.
+Stay informed about their exercise levels, heart rate trends, and more.📊🐈
 + Heart Rate Indicators

-    Monitor your pet's heart rate with ease.
+    Monitor your pet's heart rate with ease.💓🌈

 	Petority provides visual cues for different heart rate ranges:

 ![Health](/img/get-to-know/Heart-Rate-Indicators.jpg)